TechGrounds-Cloud8/cloud8-QuincyTjia/Week2/NTW-05 IP Adressen.md

 # NTW-05 IP Adressen
+With this excercise I learned what IP Addresses are and what the difference is between a Public and a Private IP Address.
+AFter that I also learned how to change your Private IP Address on your mobile phone.

 ## Key terminology
 - IP Address: An IP address is a unique address that identifies a device on the internet or a local network.
 IP stands for "Internet Protocol," which is the set of rules governing the format of data sent via the internet or local network.
 In essence, IP addresses are the identifier that allows information to be sent between devices on a network: they contain location information and make devices accessible for communication.